hasnainroopawalla/Image-Captioning-Scene-Descriptor/README.md

 ![Man and Woman](https://github.com/hasnainroopawalla/Image-Captioning-Scene-Descriptor/blob/master/images/Capture7.JPG)

 # Test Results (Flutter App):

-e
-The Caption Model is deployed as a REST API locally on my laptop and the Flutter Aplication fetches data using the API
+The Caption Model is deployed as a REST API locally on my laptop and the Flutter Aplication fetches data using it

 Dog on Beach: